 The Carbon Farming Initiative Amendment Bill 2014 was passed by the Senate on 31 October 2014 and the House of Representatives on 24 November 2014.
 Legislative rules and amendments are administered by the Clean Energy Regulator.
 Read more here about the Emissions Reduction Fund.

-Part of the Government’s initiatives have included supporting the update of regional Natural Resource Management Plans in light of Climate Change.
+Part of the Government’s initiatives has included supporting the update of regional Natural Resource Management Plans in light of Climate Change.

 Funding from the Stream 1 component was received by Reef Catchments in the 2013/14 financial year.